dell/redfish-ansible-module/README.md

 null
 ```

 It should be straight-forward to extract the same data from hundreds of files using shell scripts and organize it accordingly.
 In the near future scripts will be made available to facilitate data orgnization.
-For additional help with qt, refer to this [manual](https://shapeshed.com/jq-json/).
+For additional help with jq, refer to this [manual](https://shapeshed.com/jq-json/).

 ## Support